Academic Programs

 Global BBA Program Map

-The image above is an example of the program map of how a student can plan their time from enrolment through to graduation.
+The image is an example of the program map of how a student can plan their time from enrolment through to graduation.
 Whilst not mandatory, the items listed in white offer a fantastic chance to experience other languages, cultures, as well as working experience through internships.

 Global BBA Curriculum

-Global BBA Syllabus
+Global BBA Syllabi

 Japanese Language Courses

+Japanese language courses are split into 6 different levels.
 A placement test will be conducted to select the best class for your level.
 Intermediate and Advanced Japanese language courses are also available for students that wish to progress their language skills.

-Introductory Japanese 0
+Introductory Japanese (1 - 4)

 Year 1

-Introduction to Accounting
+Accounting Introduction to Accounting

-Introduction to Economics
+Entrepreneurship Introduction to Entrepreneurship

 Design Thinking